 - Even with Young Professionals and Millennials wanting to “do good” and organizations figuring out structured ways to keep them involved and engaged in meaningful ways, there still seems to be a disconnect from both sides.
-Ashley Hall, (who will be featured later on in this post) captured it best when asked about local trends in YP engagement saying, “It seems like you see the same familiar faces.
+Ashley Hall, (featured later in this post) captured it best when asked about local trends in YP engagement saying, “It seems like you see the same familiar faces.
 Once you get engaged in one thing it leads to another, and another, and then 10 more!
 That’s awesome, but how do we get every YP in our community to give a darn, to learn more about the issues in our community, spread the word, and be part of the solutions?”

-This trend/issue led to a group of young leaders coming together to discuss ways in which RVA could make sure all local YP’s know the avenues and access points to get involved with causes they care about and also work toward creating opportunities for organizations to make connections among YPs that might care about their cause.
+This trend/issue led to a group of young leaders coming together to discuss ways in which RVA could make sure all local YPs know the avenues and access points to get involved with causes they care about and also work toward creating opportunities for organizations to make connections among YPs that might care about their cause.